MoltonMontro/TestDocs/docs/source/ServerHosting.rst

 **Multiplatform:**

-- :ref:`How to Install Server using SteamCMD <ServerHosting:How-to-Install-Server-using-SteamCMD>`
+- :ref:`How to Install Server using SteamCMD <ServerHosting:How to Install Server using SteamCMD>`
-- :ref:`How to Install Server without SteamCMD <ServerHosting:How-to-Install-Server-without-SteamCMD>`
+- :ref:`How to Install Server without SteamCMD <ServerHosting:How to Install Server without SteamCMD>`
-- :ref:`How to Configure Server <ServerHosting:How-to-Configure-Server>`
+- :ref:`How to Configure Server <ServerHosting:How to Configure Server>`
-- :ref:`How to Host Curated Maps <ServerHosting:How-to-Host-Curated-Maps>`
+- :ref:`How to Host Curated Maps <ServerHosting:How to Host Curated Maps>`
-- :ref:`How to Host Over Internet <ServerHosting:How-to-Host-Over-Internet>`
+- :ref:`How to Host Over Internet <ServerHosting:How to Host Over Internet>`
 - `Port Forwarding <PortForwarding.rst>`_
 - `Rocket <Rocket.rst>`_
 - `Login Tokens <GameServerLoginTokens.rst>`_